-India also gave a kind of Federal states which gives autonomous powers and a kind of special support from the center to the states to rule for the development and economic interest which reduces the doubts of people of their own interest.
+India also gave a kind of Federal states which gives autonomous powers and a kind of special support from the centre to the states to rule for the development and economic interest which reduces the doubts of people of their interest.

 Conclusion: Even India, which is bounded by common culture has released on this and many thousands years ago and so, for every Indian, it is an identity of an Indian first with outside India and then comes to a regional identity.
 In a positive sense, many Regional parties which were formed with the regionalist feeling of people make a positive sense when they come for the regional development without discriminating against outsiders.